Pml0205/Pml0205/README.md

 - 👋 Hi, I’m Palak Lokwani (@Pml0205)
 - 👀 I’m interested in web development, cyber security and AI
-- 🌱 I’m currently learning DSA with C++, Data Science with Pytho
+- 🌱 I’m currently learning DSA with C++
 - 📫 How to reach me: palakmlokwani@gmail.com, http://www.linkedin.com/in/palak-lokwani-4137a2244
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a Grandmaster in Abacus